TL;DR

 Scoring killers:

-- Vague language — "I worked with a team to improve processes" gives raters nothing to score
+- Vague language — "I worked with a team to improve processes" gives reviewers nothing to score

 - Missing results — describing what you did without saying what happened